 Flying is my passion and I always try to get airborne in anything I can whenever I am visiting the LVAC, where I first learned to fly and am still a member.
 I have no doubt that without my experience with the LVAC I would not have had the head start needed to kick off my flying career.

-Learnt to fly with Latrobe Valley Aero Club in 1966 and subsequently gained CPL (1969) and Instructor Rating (1970).
-Served as a committee member between 1971 – 1974 and took up full time instructor position with LVAC in 1974.
+I learnt to fly with Latrobe Valley Aero Club in 1966 and subsequently gained CPL (1969) and Instructor Rating (1970).
+I then served as a committee member between 1971 – 1974 and took up full-time instructor position with LVAC in 1974.
 Instructed with LVAC until 1989.
 Left to take up employment with Augusta Airways (Adelaide) initially as an instructor and line pilot flying scheduled services between Adelaide, Port Augusta and Leigh Creek.
 Appointed Chief Pilot in 1990.
 Resigned from Augusta Airways in 1997 and moved to Canberra to become an aviation accident investigator with the then Bureau of Air Safety Investigation (now Australian Transport Safety Bureau).